snork-maiden/bookshelf-react-ts/README.md

-# React Book Finder with Google Books API using Next.js and Mobx
+# Book Finder with Google Books API using React.js, Next.js and Mobx

 ---